beatrap96/learning-roadmaps/README.md

 # Learning Roadmaps Hub

-A simple repository collecting concise learning and career roadmaps for topics you care about (for example: MLOps, .NET, Flask, MLflow).
+A simple repository collecting concise learning and career roadmaps for topics I care about.

 ## What this repo is for